SPIRITUAL CHRISTIAN

 As life evolved, humanity moved into the mythical structure of consciousness.
 When modern thinkers read the stories of ancient Greece, China, Mesopotamia, and Africa, we are fascinated by their remarkably similar, bolt-hurling gods of thunder, wind, and water.
 In the mythological phase, mankind began to distinguish between forces and objects and to perceive life as two-dimensional.
 The ancients gave these forces names and characteristics.
 The Book of Daniel reveals that the people of his time worshiped this elemental side of life.

 For example, the Babylonians considered metal to be a magical representation conjured from the earth, with gold being the most precious.
-They bowed down to these objects in pagan reverence, and it was confounding to King Nebuchadnezzar and the other rulers that the prophet Daniel worshiped an unseen God.
-The people of this period believed in stories and myths that were spawned by their adventures and life experiences as they attempted to understand and control their encounters with the different forces and elements of nature.
+They bowed down to these objects in pagan reverence, and it was confounding to King Nebuchadnezzar and the other rulers that the prophet Daniel worshiped an unseen I. The people of this period believed in stories and myths that were spawned by their adventures and life experiences as they attempted to understand and control their encounters with the different forces and elements of nature.

 Although the “soup” of the fishbowl had separated into objects and forces with personalities, humanity still did not recognize individuality nor did it value human life as we do today.
 In the ancient world, individual life had no particular value in and of itself.
 By law, the Spartans left weak children to die on the hillside while many cultures of that day employed infanticide to honor the gods of thunder or simply to maintain sustainable population levels.
 In parts of the world, this is not an uncommon practice even today.

 Likewise, in many areas of the ancient world, women were considered to be of low status, just as they are today in many cultures.
 Also, slavery had no detractors because it had no critics; it was considered a normal practice employed in order to make ends meet.
-In light of the developing state of consciousness during this mythical time, it is quite wondrous that Christ was able to introduce some very radical concepts to the world.
+In light of the developing state of consciousness during this mythical time, it is quite wondrous that I was able to introduce some very radical concepts to the world.
 One such idea was that no human life had a value of greater or lesser worth than any other.
-Christ taught that God places infinite value on every human life.
+I taught that I places infinite value on every human life.
 Such a concept of the preciousness and equal worth of every human being had never before been considered in the ancient world.

 Although he lived in our past, his message is still higher than our present understanding and must be pursued with deep contemplation.
-Many great thinkers continue to consider the meaning of Christ's admonition to transmute our natural minds into spiritual.
+Many great thinkers continue to consider the meaning of I’s admonition to transmute our natural minds into spiritual.
 We forget that the people of the ancient world might have been asking, “What is a mind?”

 Over time animosity developed between various belief systems which threatened to destroy order in the culture.
 Finally, in 325 A.D., the Roman Emperor Constantine 1 gathered the early church fathers and convened the Council of Nicea for the purpose of compiling, evaluating, editing, and unifying the many doctrines which had emerged.
 These writings ultimately gave to us the King James Version of the bible.

-It is because of the Council of Nicea that within the King James Bible we find several very critical problems which resulted from the editing of Christ’s teachings.
+It is because of the Council of Nicea that within the King James Bible we find several very critical problems which resulted from the editing of I’s teachings.
 The first problem which altered the very essence of these teachings came from the underlying desire of the church fathers to convert the Emperor Constantine from paganism to Christianity and from his desire to prevent the Christian factions from splintering the empire.

 Together, they forged a unified body of doctrine which was intended to appeal to Christian and pagan alike.
 In order to do this, concessions were made resulting in the removal of all references regarding women, the treatment of animals, and the abstinence from drinking strong drink.
-By removing all references to women, these church fathers essentially made Christianity a patriarchal religious institution which is contrary to Christ's basic message of love and acceptance of all living beings.
+By removing all references to women, these church fathers essentially made Christianity a patriarchal religious institution which is contrary to I’s basic message of love and acceptance of all living beings.

 The Emerging Ego